$1.01 Billion in Sales Expected for ASGN Incorporated (NYSE:ASGN) This Quarter

-Wall Street brokerages forecast that ASGN Incorporated (NYSE:ASGN) will report $1.01 billion in sales for the current fiscal quarter, according to Zacks.
+Wall Street brokerages expect that ASGN Incorporated (NYSE:ASGN) will post $1.01 billion in sales for the current quarter, according to Zacks.
 Four analysts have made estimates for ASGN’s earnings.
-The highest sales estimate is $1.02 billion and the lowest is $1.01 billion.
-ASGN reported sales of $990.50 million in the same quarter last year, which indicates a positive year over year growth rate of 2%.
-The business is scheduled to report its next quarterly earnings report on Thursday, April 29th.
+The lowest sales estimate is $1.01 billion and the highest is $1.02 billion.
+ASGN reported sales of $990.50 million during the same quarter last year, which indicates a positive year over year growth rate of 2%.
+The firm is scheduled to issue its next quarterly earnings results after the market closes on Wednesday, April 28th.

-On average, analysts expect that ASGN will report full-year sales of $4.23 billion for the current year, with estimates ranging from $4.14 billion to $4.31 billion.
-For the next financial year, analysts anticipate that the firm will report sales of $4.55 billion, with estimates ranging from $4.38 billion to $4.69 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that cover ASGN.
+According to Zacks, analysts expect that ASGN will report full year sales of $4.23 billion for the current financial year, with estimates ranging from $4.14 billion to $4.31 billion.
+For the next fiscal year, analysts expect that the firm will report sales of $4.55 billion, with estimates ranging from $4.38 billion to $4.69 billion.
+Zacks’ sales calculations are a mean average based on a survey of sell-side research firms that cover ASGN.

-ASGN (NYSE:ASGN) last posted its quarterly earnings results on Tuesday, February 9th.
-The business services provider reported $1.31 earnings per share for the quarter, topping the consensus estimate of $1.15 by $0.16.
-The company had revenue of $1.01 billion for the quarter, compared to the consensus estimate of $984.46 million.
+ASGN (NYSE:ASGN) last announced its earnings results on Tuesday, February 9th.
+The business services provider reported $1.31 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.15 by $0.16.
 ASGN had a return on equity of 17.70% and a net margin of 4.65%.
+The company had revenue of $1.01 billion for the quarter, compared to analyst estimates of $984.46 million.
+During the same period in the prior year, the company posted $1.28 EPS.
 The firm’s quarterly revenue was down 1.3% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted $1.28 EPS.

-Several analysts recently commented on ASGN shares.
-Truist increased their price objective on shares of ASGN from $80.00 to $108.00 in a research report on Thursday, February 11th.
-Credit Suisse Group increased their price target on shares of ASGN from $72.00 to $89.00 and gave the company a “neutral” rating in a report on Thursday, February 11th.
-Finally, Zacks Investment Research upgraded shares of ASGN from a “hold” rating to a “buy” rating and set a $104.00 price objective for the company in a report on Friday, February 19th.
-Two analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and a consensus target price of $83.00.
+Several brokerages recently issued reports on ASGN.
+Zacks Investment Research raised ASGN from a “hold” rating to a “buy” rating and set a $104.00 target price on the stock in a research report on Friday, February 19th.
+Credit Suisse Group increased their price objective on ASGN from $72.00 to $89.00 and gave the company a “neutral” rating in a report on Thursday, February 11th.
+Finally, Truist increased their price objective on ASGN from $80.00 to $108.00 in a report on Thursday, February 11th.
+Two analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+The company has a consensus rating of “Buy” and an average price target of $83.00.

 ASGN Company Profile